-- Safety: Safety has several facets.
+Safety: Safety has several facets.
 As for physical safety for the in-person section, multiple field instructors have wilderness first aid and CPR training.
 We do daily briefings on safe practices in the field and dangerous behaviors are not tolerated.
 Personal safety is another important aspect of a positive experience.
 Our Code of Conduct helps ensure that everyone understands what acceptable behavior entails.
 If anyone makes you feel unsafe in any way, let a staff member know immediately.
-At the hotel, we will have a designated staff member on-call as an emergency contact 24 hours a day.
-For our virtual students, if you are the target of online harassment, please reach out any time to report.
-We want everyone to have a safe and enjoyable field course! - UF Statement on Accommodating Students with Disabilities: Students with disabilities who experience learning barriers and would like to request formal academic accommodations should connect with the disability Resource Center.
+We want everyone to have a safe and enjoyable field course!

+UF Statement on Accommodating Students with Disabilities: Students with disabilities who experience learning barriers and would like to request formal academic accommodations should connect with the disability Resource Center.
 Click here to get started with the Disability Resource Center: https://disability.ufl.edu/get-started/.
-It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester. - GeoSPACE Statement on Accessibility: This course is designed by and for people with disabilities.
+It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.

+GeoSPACE Statement on Accessibility: This course is designed by and for people with disabilities.
 But everyone, whether you identify as disabled or not, learns differently and has unique needs.
 You don't have to have a formally recognized disability to find yourself having difficulty with some aspect of the college learning environment, especially a field course.
-We take accessibility seriously, so please let us know if something in the course material or format presents a barrier to your participation even if you don't have, or don't yet have, a formal accommodation letter.
+We take accessibility seriously, so please let us know if something in the course material or format presents a barrier to your participation - even if you don't have, or don't yet have, a formal accommodation letter.

 If you indicate a disability on your application for the course, we will follow up via email and/or meetings to determine what we need to do to facilitate your participation.
 We will adapt the course to your needs.
-Collaborative meetings are held on Zoom with automatic live captioning available.
-Please let us know if you have other access needs for the collaborative meetings or any other part of the course.
 The sooner you explain what you need, the better prepared we can be to assist.
 We take pride in offering a field course that can work for most people, but we do have limits on what we can offer.
 Please see the GeoSPACE website for more information on what we can and cannot accommodate.